WouterVerschuren/S3Portfolio/Documentation/Researches/Security.md

 - [what is the difference between authentication and authorization](what-is-the-difference-between-authentication-and-authorization)
 - [conclusion](#conclusion)

+for this research research paper I did a literature research.

 ### Why this research:
 I want to make sure that users can have there own specific data on my website and that that they can add, update and delete this data. this will make it so that people won't be able to change data from other people. it will also for adminastrators to change or delete data when it's incorrect or unsave.
 It will also help with safety for the website in general.
 In this research I am gonna try to find a good and safe way to make sure my webapp is secured.